gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

 Go to [Spring Initializr](https://start.spring.io/)
 - Project-type: Maven
 - Language: Java
-- Dependecies : Spring Web
+- Dependencies: Spring Web

 Generate it.
 Unzip it.

-*I'd strictly advice you to use a code editor (VSCode works for me)*
+*I'd strictly advise you to use a code editor (VSCode works for me)*

 **Few things you'll understand the hard way:**
 - pom.xml file has the dependencies.
 If you need something new, search for the maven dependency online and add the required lines.
 - imports are necessary and tricky.

-#### There are 2 major components
+#### There are 3 major components
 1. Current Weather
+2. Returning JSON response
-2. Error handling  (trust me this is necessary)
+3. Error handling

 ```bash
  cd  demo/src/main/java/com/example/restservice #asuming that demo is the directory name
 ```

-First and foremost , you need the following imports (half of the trouble ends here).
+First and foremost, you need the following imports (half of the trouble ends here).
 However, to make some imports you need to add dependencies(in pom.xml file).

 This is how my pom.xml looks.
 ```xml